-Those wearing masks should still continue to respect others personal space.
+Those wearing masks must still continue to respect others personal space.

-Masks should not be used in place of the other safety measures detailed in this document. (refer to the Hierarchy for Infection Prevention and Exposure Control Measures for Communicable Disease graphic).
+Masks should not be used in place of the other safety measures detailed in this document.

-K-12 STAFF:
+K-12 staff

 All K-12 staff are required to wear a mask or a face shield (in which case a mask should be worn in addition to the face shield) indoors in schools and on school buses.